NeedForKillTheGame/nfk-web/README.md

 # NFK-WEB
-Need For Kill - Quake 3 in 2d - WebGl game
+Need For Kill - Quake 3 in 2d - WebGL game

 ## What NFK really is?
 Original game called "Need For Kill" was developed by 3d[Power] in early 200x as Windows DirectX game application written in Delphi.
-Game has multiplayer and dedicated servers on the Internet.
+The game has multiplayer and dedicated servers on the Internet.
 There are several game modes: duel, teamplay, captu the flag, domintaion and more.
 One of the killer feature is a progamer physics model and game balance!

-Look this short demo: http://www.youtube.com/watch?v=FgvgVttl0zE Move videos on http://www.youtube.com/user/nfk2d and http://www.youtube.com/user/needforkilldemo
+Look this short demo: http://www.youtube.com/watch?v=FgvgVttl0zE and more videos on http://www.youtube.com/user/nfk2d and http://www.youtube.com/user/needforkilldemo

 You can download original Need For Kill game from official web-site: http://needforkill.ru/load/need_for_kill_0_77/22-1-0-494